gali-leilei/gali-leilei.github.io/content/note/exponential-family-of-distribution.md

 **Definition** A _statistics_ is a function $T := r(X_1, X_2, \ldots, X_n)$ of the random samples $X_1, X_2, \ldots, X_n \in S$.
 For now, suppose the samples are sampled from a unknown distribution $\pi$.

 **Definition** A _statistical model_ is a pair of $(S, P)$, where $S$ is the set of all possible observation and $P$ is the set of probability distribution on $S$.
-A good menoiuc is S for Sample space and P for Prior distributions.
+Note: S for Sample space and P for Prior distributions.

 **Definition** Given _statistical model_, $(S, P)$, suppose that $P$ is parameterized: $P := \{P_\theta \mid \theta \in O\}$.
 Then the model is:

 - _parametric_ if $O$ is finite dimensional,
-- _non-parametric_ if $O$ is inifinite dimensional,
+- _non-parametric_ if $O$ is infinite dimensional,
-- _semi-parameteric_ if $O$ has both finite and infinite dimenional parameters.
+- _semi-parametric_ if $O$ has both finite and infinite dimensional parameters.

-That was a monthful so that I can say the following:
+That was a mouthful so that I can say the following:

 **Definition** Let $(S, P_\theta)$ be a _parametric statistical models_ and $X_1, X_2, \ldots, X_n \in S$ be i.i.d. samples generated from $P_\theta^*$ for some unknown $\theta^* \in O$.
 An _estimator_ for $\theta^*$, $T(X_1, X_2, \ldots, X_n)$, is a _statistics_ that maps into $O$, i.e. $T: S^n \rightarrow O$.